Our Services

 Helpful Resources

-Former smokers can retain cadmium and other heavy metals long after quitting, increasing their risk of kidney damage, bone loss, and cardiovascular problems.
-Heavy metal testing provides a clear picture of your toxin burden, enabling personalized detox strategies and progress tracking.
+Former smokers can retain cadmium and other heavy metals in their body for years—even decades—after quitting.
+This lingering toxic burden raises the risk of kidney damage, bone loss, and cardiovascular disease.
+Heavy metal testing offers a clear snapshot of your toxin levels, allowing for personalized detox strategies, targeted nutrient support, and measurable progress tracking over time.

 Smoking doesn't just affect your lungs.
 Over time, tobacco smoke delivers a mix of harmful chemicals into your body, including heavy metals like cadmium.
 Even after quitting, these toxins can linger in tissues and organs, potentially causing health issues down the road.
 Understanding why heavy metal testing matters—and how to support your body—can help you move forward with confidence.